bocajspear1/honeypoke/README.md

 ## Binary and Large files

-If HoneyPoke determines input is binary or too large, it will store the output into a file in the `large` directory.
-The location to the file is logged instead of the entire contents.
+Binary data is converted into the Python bytes format (`'\x00'`).
+This ensures the data is stored safely, but also keeps strings in the binary readable.
+For small binary data (<512 bytes), HoneyPoke will send the data as is to the output.
+If the data is larger than 512 bytes, HoneyPoke will store the output into a file in the `large` directory and the location to the file is logged instead of the entire contents.

+See [here](https://stackoverflow.com/questions/43337544/read-bytes-string-from-file-in-python3) if you want to load the Python bytes format for manipulation or conversion.

 ## Missed ports

-Ports that have no listener are recorded in HoneyPoke in the `logs/missed.log` file.
+Ports that have no listener are recorded by HoneyPoke in the `logs/missed.json` file in JSON format with the number of misses for the port.
 Use this is to modify your listeners with new ports.

 ## Contributing